Kuran-Bertalan/Kuran-Bertalan/README.md

 # Kurán Bertalan

-## I'm a Frontend Developer, Game Developer, Gamer, College Student
+## I'm a Junior Software Engineer
-- 🔭 I’m currently working on small projects and school projects.
+- 🔭 I’m currently working on small projects and small games.
 - 🌱 I’m currently learning Frontend related things.
 - 📫 How to reach me: kberci99@gmail.com
-- 🥅 2022 Goals: Learn new development tools, programming languages and other great stuffs.
+- 🥅 2023 Goals: Learn new development tools, programming languages and other great stuffs.

 ### My other profiles: